-The Applicant shall not request consultant fees for any services that can be provided by employees of the Applicant.
-An employee of the Applicant shall not be paid as a consultant even if the work is done while the employee is on leave or after regular work hours.
+The Applicant shall not request consultant or contract fees for any services that can be provided by employees of the Applicant.
+An employee of the Applicant shall not be paid as a consultant or contractor even if the work is done while the employee is on leave or after regular work hours (2 CFR §200.459).